tingard/hierarchial-spiral-modelling-paper/referee_response2.md

 > 6. In the conclusions, page 11 left side lines 48-49, you suggest that the absence of galaxies with low pitch angles is not a selection effect.
 How does this square with the data of Kennicutt (1981), where nearly all Sa galaxies, as classified in the RSA catalogue, have pitch angles less than 10 degrees?
 Are you sure that you are not missing the tightly wound early type spiral galaxies?

-Our sample selection is quite different to Kennicutt (1981) which may be one factor.
+Our sample selection is quite different to Kennicutt (1981) which we suspect is the primary factor.
 For example the most distant of the Kennicutt galaxies is at a similar redshift the lower limit of our sample.
-This means the mass range covered will be very different too.
-It seems possibly that very tightly wound spirals may be more likely to be misidentified as smooth galaxies, and therefore not make it into the spiral sample in Galaxy Zoo at all.
-In addition a colleague compared Kennicutt (1981) pitch angles to those measured using the Spacfire software, and found that Sparcfire measured more open arms in general for the early type spirals.
+This means the mass range covered will be very different too, with the Kennicutt sample likely weighted to lower mass galaxies.
+Another factor, is that we have found that very tightly wound spirals may be misidentified as smooth galaxies at larger distances, and therefore not make it into the spiral sample in Galaxy Zoo at all.
+In addition a co-author (BK) compared Kennicutt (1981) pitch angles to those measured using the Spacfire software, and found that Sparcfire measured more open arms in general for the early type spirals.
 We have not run the Kennicutt sample through Galaxy Builder, so we cannot reliably comment if that would be an effect here, but will make sure to do that for the next phase of the project.

+ We have added some additional lines about sample selection.

 > I did a cursory inspection of the early type spirals in the Yu & Ho (2018) sample, and find that most of the early type spirals (S0/a, Sa and Sab) are actually barred spirals when checking the classification in Hyperleda and displaying them in the legacysurvey viewer.
 Perhaps the authors can check the distribution of the results of Kennicutt (1981) in a diagram such as Figure 9, to see whether his sample is in agreement with the ideas of Pringle & Dobbs (2019)?

+ We did this, and the Kennicutt sample is peaked at lower pitch angle, so the agreement is not as good.
+We have added a note about this to the paper, including comments on sample selection, and we include the plot for the referee.

 > Minor comments and typos: